April 1, 2017

 The Houston Saengerbund had two reasons to celebrate today.
 This year is the 134th year for the Maennerchor and the 79th year for the Damenchor.

 The members celebrated with a dinner at Tony Mandola's Restaurant.
 President Ted Hirtz gave welcoming remarks followed by the membership certificate awards and singer's pins ceremony presented by Elmy Biermanns.
 This year, Erich Wolz and Betty Rathkamp received their pin for singing in German choirs for 25 years.
 Juergen Schroeder was awarded his 25 year membership certificate in absentia.
-Ernest H. Gessner, a proud honorary member whose grandparents were also members, received his 50 year membership certificate.
+Ernest H. Gessner, a proud honorary member continuing his family's involvement with the club ever since his grandparents joined shortly after the turn of the century, received his 50 year membership certificate.

 The highlight of the evening was a singer's pin for 40 years of singing given to Helga Braun as well as a 60 year membership certificate, a recognition from the Nord Amerikanischer Saengerbund, and a beautiful bouquet of flowers.
 She was the Grand Dame of the evening.